 A trip on the Belmond Andean Explorer train is a journey like no other.
 It’s the first luxury sleeper train in South America, traversing one of the highest train routes in the world, complete with breathtaking views and outstanding service.
 It’s an exclusive experience you’ll only find on our Peru program.
 Onboard, guests can relax and hang out in the observation car, piano bar, spa, or dining car before retreating to their private room for a good night’s rest.
 But one of the things that makes this trip so unique is that it offers three unforgettable daytime mini excursions as it makes its way from Cusco to Puno/Lake Titicaca.

 #1.
 Raqch’i Ruins

 First stop is the village of Raqch’i for a guided tour of its famous ruins.
 Located in the district of San Pedro in the province of Canchis (Cuzco, Peru), it is considered an important Incan Empire archaeological site due to its unique building technique.
 Raqch’i has many structures and buildings on its grounds, each holding a different purpose, with the Temple of Wiracocha being the most prominent.
 The temple is massive, standing over 300 ft and 84 ft wide.
 Eleven pillars stand on each side of the structure and remnants of living quarters are scattered around the rest of the site.
-In the small town surrounding the ruins, travelers can explore the beautiful main square, a picturesque 19th-century church, a lively craft market, and interact with friendly locals.
+In the small town surrounding the ruins, travelers can explore the beautiful main square, a picturesque 19th-century church, and a lively craft market, and interact with friendly locals.